vloddot/jolt-svelte/CONTRIBUTING.md

 ### Reporting Bugs

-You can report bugs also through the [Jolt Lounge](https://rvlt.gg/a55AyxeD) Revolt server or through opening an issue.
+You can report bugs through the [Jolt Lounge](https://rvlt.gg/a55AyxeD) Revolt server or through [opening an issue](https://www.github.com/vloddot/jolt/issues/new).

 <!-- omit in toc -->